sematext/docs/docs/agents/sematext-agent/custom-logs.md

 ## File location

 Edit the `custom-logs.yml` file in the configuration directory of your Sematext Agent.
-For baremetal environemnts it's under the `/opt/spm/properties/` directory.
+For baremetal environments it's under the `/opt/spm/properties/` directory.

 ## File structure